-Apart from goals you may set for yourself, two goals will be of primary importance to you.
+Apart from any other goals you may set for yourself, two goals will be of primary importance to you.
 These are: 1) gathering information 2) generating revenue.
-The more information you gather, the more effective your explorations.
-Capital is indispensible for building an optimal ship and crew, thereby maximizing your efficiency.
+It should be obvious that the more information you gather, the more effective your explorations.
+As for revenue, capital is indispensible for building an optimal ship and crew, thereby maximizing your efficiency.
 Interstel offers only a minimum amount of capital at the outset of your explorations.

-You can generate revenue (measured in monetary units or mus) in a number of ways.
+You can generate revenue (measured in monetary units or mu's) in a number of ways.
 The following is a partial list.
 Commanders with an entrepreneurial bent should find no difficulty expanding the list.
+Of course, space piracy is frowned upon, except in self defense.

-1.1.1 Sale of Minerals.
-Interstel will purchase any minerals you bring back.
-Some are worth more than others.
+1.1.1 Sale of Minerals: Interstel will purchase any minerals you bring back.
+Some, for example Endurium, are worth more than others.
 You will need to decide which ones are worth bringing back.
-The values of minerals can be found in the Mineral Value Chart in Part 5 ("Planetside") of this Reference Manual.
+The values of minerals can be found in the Mineral Value Chart in Part 5, Planetside, of this manual.

-1.1.2 Sale of Artifacts.
-Interstel will pay for any artifacts you find.
+1.1.2 Sale of Artifacts: Interstel will pay for any artifacts you find, whether contemporary or ancient.
 The amount of mu received depends on Interstel's evaluation of the artifact.
-You can repurchase artifacts previously sold.
+Note that you can repurchase artifacts previously sold.

-1.1.3 Sale of Lifeforms and Lifeform Data.
-Alien lifeforms can be captured or holographically recorded, and then sold at Starport.
+1.1.3 Sale of Lifeforms and Lifeform Data: Alien lifeforms can either be captured or holographically recorded, and then sold at Starport.
 Specimens bring a higher price than recordings, but take up cargo space.
 Interstel will not purchase specimens or recordings already in its collection.
+(C64 users: There is no holographic capture.)

-1.1.4 Recommending Viable Colony Worlds.
-Superphotonic message drones installed in the ships can be used to recommend planets that appear suitable for colonization.
+1.1.4 Recommending Viable Colony Worlds: Superphotonic message drones installed in the ships can be used to recommend planets that appear suitable for colonization.
 Do not take this responsibility lightly, since the lives of thousands of colonists may depend upon your recommendation.
 When you return to Starport you will be given a report on the suitability of your recommendations.
 Should your recommended planets be found unsuitable, you will be fined.

-The rest of this manual contains valuable information, including descriptions of the races found on Arth, a list of mineral values, a chart of specific lifeform evaluation aids, and the criteria to be used in determining the suitability of a planet for colonisation.
+The rest of this manual contains valuable information, including descriptions of the races found on Arth, a list of mineral values, a chart of specific lifeform evaluation aids, and the criteria to be used in determining the suitability of a planet for colonization.
+Study it well, for the future of the galaxy may well depend upon the success of your mission.

 Your kit contains two additional items: First, the Starmap, an invaluable guide to the galaxy, provides important information on space coordinates and interstellar distances.
+Keep it handy at all times.
 Second, the Security Code Wheel provides the access code that allows you to leave Starport.
-See instructions for its use in the Command Summary reference card.
+See instructions for its use in the Command Summary Card.